 Self-study Arrays component: Practical Topics: 1.
-Create a Java class called Complex with the following details and • variables within it as (i) Real (ii) Imaginary (6 Hours) Develop a Java program to perform addition and subtraction of two complex numbers by using the method add() and subtract() respectively by passing object as parameter and display result using method display().
+Create a Java class called Complex with the following details and variables within it as (i) Real (ii) Imaginary (6 Hours) Develop a Java program to perform addition and subtraction of two complex numbers by using the method add() and subtract() respectively by passing object as parameter and display result using method display().
 Initialize the real and imaginary values of the complex number using parameterized constructor.

-2. A class called MyTime, which models a time instance with instance variables: hour: between 0 to 23, minute: between constructor shall invoke the setTime() method to set the instance (setTime(int hour, int minute): It shall check if the given he are valid before setting the instance variables). define methods - getHour(), getMinute(), nextMinute()Update this instance to the next minute and ret Take note that the nextMinute() of 23:59 is 00:00 nextHour() is similar to the above.
+2. A class called MyTime, which models a time instance with instance variables: hour: between 0 to 23, minute: between constructor shall invoke the setTime() method to set the instance (setTime(int hour, int minute): It shall check if the given he are valid before setting the instance variables). define methods - getHour(), getMinute(), nextMinute()Update this instance to the next minute and retake note that the nextMinute() of 23:59 is 00:00 nextHour() is similar to the above.
 Write the code for the MyTime class.
-Also write a test prog TestMyTime) to test all the methods defined in the MyTime 0 to 59, stance variable our and minute turn this instance.
-UNIT - III 8 Hours Using super to call s cance basics, Member access and inheritance, Constructors and uper class constructor, Using super to access super class members, Execution of constructors, Super class reference and Subclas Abstract class. pers, Creating a Self-study Using final component: 1.
-Assume that a bank maintains two kinds of accounts for Practical Topics: (4 Hours) called as savings account and the other as current account Account that stores customer name, account number and From this derive the classes Curr-acct and Sav-acct to specific to their requirements.
-The savings account pr ant.
-Create a class d type of account. make them more rovides compound interest and withdrawal facilities.
-The current account interest.
-Current account holders should also maintain a (Rs 5000) and if the balance falls below this level, a service is imposed.
-Include the necessary methods in order to ach tasks: minimum balance ce charge (Rs 100) ☐ Accept deposit from customer and update the balance ☐ Display the balance. ☐ Compute and deposit interest ce. □ Permit withdrawal and update the balance □ Check for the minimum balance (only for Current penalty if necessary and update the balance. · · · 2.
-Design a base class Circle with member variables (radius color of type character), methods (getRadius(), getArea()) (Circle(radius), Circle(radius, color)). and constructors Derive subclass called Cylinder from the super class Ci variable (height) of type double, public methods (getHeig getArea()) constructors(Cylinder(height),Cylinder(height,radius),Cylinder, color)).
-Create the two instances of cylinder cylinders if the area, volume and color of cylinders are san ht(), getVolume(), and inder(height, and print similar
+Also write a test progressing the methods defined in the MyTime. o to 59, stance variable our and minute turn this instance.
+UNIT - III 8 Hours Inheritance: Inherit ance basics, Member access and inheritance, Constructors and Inheritance, Using super to call s uper class constructor, Using super to access super class members bers, Creating a multilevel hierarchy , Execution of constructors, Super class reference and Subclas ss objects, Method overriding, Abstract class.
+Self-study Using final component: Practical Topics: 1.
+Assume that a bank maintains two kinds of accounts f or customers, one • called as savings account and the other as current account ınt.
+Create a class (4 Hours) Account that stores customer name, account number and d type of account.
+From this derive the classes Curr-acct and Sav-acct to make them more specific to their requirements.
+The savings account pr rovides compound interest and withdrawal facilities.
+The current account - interest.
+Current account holders should also maintain a • (Rs 5000) and if the balance falls below this level, a service ce charge (Rs 100) is imposed.
+Include the necessary methods in order to ach tasks: $\mathcal{E}$ ☐ Accept deposit from customer and update the balance ce. ☐ Display the balance. ☐ Compute and deposit interest ☐ Permit withdrawal and update the balance ☐ Check for the minimum balance (only for Current t account), impose penalty if necessary and update the balance. // I 2.
+Design a base class Circle with member variables (radius of type double and color of type character), methods (getRadius(), getArea()) • • (Circle(radius), Circle(radius, color)).
+Derive subclass called Cylinder from the super class Ci ircle with member variable (height) of type double, public methods (getHeig getArea()) and constructors(Cylinder(height),Cylinder(height,radius),Cyl radius, color)).
+Create the two instances of cylinder cylinders if the area, volume and color of cylinders are sar -